MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/New-MgEntitlementManagementAccessPackageAssignmentRequest.md

   - `[Target <IMicrosoftGraphAccessPackageSubject1>]`: accessPackageSubject
   - `[TargetId <String>]`: The ID of the subject with the assignment.
 Read-only.

-ANSWERS <IMicrosoftGraphAccessPackageAnswer\[]>: Answers provided by the requestor to accessPackageQuestions asked of them at the time of request.
+ANSWERS <IMicrosoftGraphAccessPackageAnswer1[]>: Answers provided by the requestor to accessPackageQuestions asked of them at the time of request.
-  - `[AnsweredQuestion <IMicrosoftGraphAccessPackageQuestion>]`: accessPackageQuestion
+  - `[AnsweredQuestion <IMicrosoftGraphAccessPackageQuestion1>]`: accessPackageQuestion
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: ID of the question.
     - `[IsAnswerEditable <Boolean?>]`: Specifies whether the requestor is allowed to edit answers to questions.